601 S. Union St., Natchez, Mississippi. County/parish: Adams.

 1 contributing building.

-The mansion’s address has been documented as both 8 Ravenna Lane and 601 South Union Street.
-Ravenna is part of a family compound that historically included two additional residences: Ravenna Cottage at 4 Ravenna Lane, and Ravennaside (constructed circa 1900), also located at 601 South Union Street.
-The entire compound, representing different phases of residential development and architectural styles, was incorporated into the Downriver Residential Historic District when it was added to the National Register in 1999.
+Ravenna's address has been given as 8 Ravenna Lane and as 601 South Union Street.
+It is one of three houses which were originally part of a family compound, along with Ravenna Cottage at 4 Ravenna Lane and Ravennaside (c.1900) also at 601 South Union Street.
+All three are included in the 1999-listed Downriver Residential Historic District.